 The Role of Conflict

-The libido now becomes focused on the anus and the child derives great pleasure from defecating.
-The child is now fully aware that they are a person in their own right and that their wishes can bring them into conflict with the demands of the outside world (i.e. their ego has developed).
+the libido becomes focused on the anus, and the child derives great pleasure from defecating.
+The child is now fully aware that they are a person in their own right and that their wishes can bring them into conflict with the demands of the outside world (i.e., their ego has developed).

 Freud believed that this type of conflict tends to come to a head in potty training, in which adults impose restrictions on when and where the child can defecate.
 The nature of this first conflict with authority can determine the child’s future relationship with all forms of authority.

-Sensitivity now becomes concentrated in the genitals and masturbation (in both sexes) becomes a new source of pleasure.
-The child becomes aware of anatomical sex differences, which sets in motion the conflict between erotic attraction, resentment, rivalry, jealousy and fear which Freud called the Oedipus complex (in boys) and the Electra complex (in girls) This is resolved through the process of identification which involves the child adopting the characteristics of the same sex parent.
+The child becomes aware of anatomical sex differences, which sets in motion the conflict between erotic attraction, resentment, rivalry, jealousy and fear which Freud called the Oedipus complex (in boys) and the Electra complex (in girls).

 The most important aspect of the phallic stage is the Oedipus complex.
 This is one of Freud’s most controversial ideas and one that many people reject outright.